nemogoc/100-days-of-code/r1-log.md

 19:15 Resumed work, got all the content tests passing, just need the layout tests (plus all the CSS).

 187.4 (9am)

+### R1D12 - 10/9
+16:00 Having some issues with the CSS on the navbar on the product landing page.

+186